deepjavalibrary/djl/api/README.md

-# DeepJavaLibrary - core API
+# DJL - core API

 ## Overview

-This module is core API of the djl.ai project.
+This module is core API of the Deep Java Library (DJL) project.
 It include the following packages:

 - engine - Contains classes responsible for loading a deep learning framework
 - inference - Contains classes to implement inference tasks